-What to use: Here are some safe car seat winter coat options to consider, and remember to buy the correct size if you plan to use it in the car (rather than sizing up).
+What to use: Here are some safe car seat winter coat options to consider for toddlers and older, and remember to buy the correct size if you plan to use it in the car (rather than sizing up).

 - Amazon Essentials Packable Puffer for girls (pictured above in pink)

 - Amazon Essentials Packable Puffer for boys (a little shorter and wider than the girls version)

 - The North Face Thermoball